CompositeFlows/documentation-assembler-vsix/README.md

 ### Compiling to a database
-Upcoming releases will include a light theme, publishing support for options, ancillaries, referenced of maps, to Docker database + SPA viewer.
+Upcoming releases will include a light theme, publishing support for options, ancillaries, referenced of maps, Docker database + SPA viewer.

 ![Docs Assembler compare gif](./assets/DocsAssemblerNetoftrees.gif)